 Thinking of God as our Father helps us to focus on the dramatic difference between the Old Testament, and the New.
-In Old Testament times only the High Priest could approach God, and even then only under the strictest and most limited circumstances.
-Many of these limitations are listed in Lev.
-16:.
+By Old Testament Law only the High Priest could approach God, and even then only under the strictest and most limited circumstances.
+Many of these limitations are listed in Leviticus chapter 16.
 As you know, the High Priest could only approach God one day in the year.
+This day was called the "Day of Atonement".
 If he was not properly clothed, or if he deviated from the divine rituals, he died.
+His hem of his robe was adorned with golden bells so that he would not die while ministering in the Holy Place (Ex.
+28:31-35).
 It must have been a frightening experience for the High Priest to enter into the presence of God.
 Christians, by contrast, enter boldly into the presence of God any time we want to (Heb.
 10:19ff.)
 The blood of Jesus Christ, and the indwelling presence of the Holy Spirit, empower us to cry out "Abba - Father" (Gal.
 4:6).
 We are not slaves any longer, we are sons.

 We have an earthly father because he planted an earthly seed in the earthly womb, of our earthly mother.
 This earthly seed contains the DNA of our earthly father, and provides us with an earthly "image" or "likeness" of our earthly father.
 (1 Cor.
 15:49).
 As you know, there is a great gulf between flesh and spirit.
 Flesh and blood cannot inherit the Kingdom of God and neither does corruption inherit incorruption.
 (1 Cor.
 15:50).
 That's why we have to be born again!
+Since every seed reproduces after it's own kind, if you want spiritual life, you must plant a spiritual seed.

-Christians are born again, not of corruptible seed, but of the incorruptible, even the Word of God that lives and abides forever (1 Pet.
+Christians are therefore born again, not of corruptible seed, but of the incorruptible, even the Word of God that lives and abides forever (1 Pet.
 1:23).
 The Word of God is not physical, it is spiritual.
 Jesus said that the words which He spoke were "spirit" and "life" (John 6:63).
 Just as we received earthly life from an earthly seed, we can receive spiritual life from a spiritual seed (John 3:6).
 Just as the earthly seed provides us with the earthly image of our earthly father, the spiritual seed provides with the spiritual image of our spiritual Father.
 Our nature is changed because God's seed abides in us (1 Jn.
 3:9).
 The change is so dramatic that Christians are even called "new creations" (2 Cor.
 5:17).